This article is updated daily and is available for free to non-subscribers as a public service. Please consider subscribing to the Star Tribune.

 What travel restrictions are in place?

 In the United States, President Trump's federal social distancing guidelines expired April 30.
-Many states and local governments have stiffer controls in place on mobility and gatherings.
+However, many states and local governments have stiffer controls in place on mobility and gatherings.
+Some states, such as New York, are requiring visitors to fill out health forms or to quarantine if arriving from states with recent, community-wide spread of COVID-19.

 The CDC is advising older adults and people with severe medical conditions such as heart, lung or kidney disease to “stay home as much as possible” and avoid crowds.